 It is not necessary to state an interest in the request.

 There is no initial fee for making an application under the AIE Regulations.
-However, Tipperary County Council may charge a reasonable fee for supplying the information requested.
-This may include the costs of compiling, copying, printing or posting of information.
+Tipperary County Council may charge for information supplied under the regulations.
+This charge may include not only postal and photocopying costs, but also to costs attributable to the time spent by staff on answering an individual request for information, which includes the time spent on searching for the information and putting it in the form required.
+It does not however include costs attributable to the establishment and maintenance of any registers of environmental information as provided for in Article 15(1)(b) of the AIE regulations.
 Such charges would be on the same basis as those currently applied under the Freedom of Information Acts, i.e.:-

 - If an applicant requires hard copies there may be a fee of €0.04 per sheet depending on the volume of information contained in the request.